aws-solutions/iot-device-simulator/README.md

 For more information and a detailed deployment guide visit the IoT Device Simulator solution at https://aws.amazon.com/answers/iot/iot-device-simulator/.

+__NOTE:__ Amazon Elastic Container Service (ECS) uses AWS Identity and Access Management (IAM) service-linked roles.
+A service-linked role is a unique type of IAM role that is linked directly to Amazon ECS.
+Service-linked roles are predefined by Amazon ECS and include all the permissions that the service requires to call other AWS services on your behalf.
+Amazon ECS uses the service-linked role named AWSServiceRoleForECS – Role to enable Amazon ECS to manage your cluster.
+Under some circumstances, you need to manually create the service-linked role.
+Please follow the instructions outlined [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html#create-service-linked-role) to provision your service-linked role for ECS.

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes
 * Next, run unit tests to make sure added customization passes the tests